 Bureaucracies enable governments to generate, process, distribute, and store information.
 Egyptian, Roman, and ancient empires were administered in part by bureaucracies.
-The terms "bureaucracy," "bureaucratic," and "bureaucrat" are not ancient; they date from the 1830s and 1840s.
+The terms "bureaucracy," "bureaucratic," and "bureaucrat" are common.

 The growth of formal bureaucracy is a phenomenon of the 19th and 20th centuries, and the modern bureaucratic state is one accomplishments.
 For organizations in both the public and private sectors, the bureaucracy sectors, the bureaucracy represents an important, modern technology of control.

 Bureaucracies are organized along thematic lines, and big budgets and staffs are generally considered more important than information as bases of bureaucratic power.
-The hierarchical structuring of bureaucracies into offices, departments, and lines of authority may confound the flow of information that may be needed to deal with complex issues in today's increasingly interconnected world.
+The hierarchical structuring of bureaucracies into offices, departments, and lines of authority may confound the flow of information that may be needed to deal with complex issues in today's interconnected world.

-Alvin Toffler, Future Shock, Random House Inc., New York, 1970.
-One of the first works to foresee that the information revolution would have a major impact on bureaucracy.
+Alvin Toffler was one of the first to foresee that the information revolution would have a major impact on bureaucracy.
 He termed bureaucracy as "ad-hocracy,"